Obesity is a high amount of body fat. It leads to a much higher body weight than is normal. This level of body fat can cause serious health issues.

 In more severe cases, your doctor may provide a specific activity plan.

 Your child may struggle with weight loss or being obese.
-Some support options or actions include: Consider a weight-loss program and/or counseling.
+Some support options or actions include: A weight-loss program and active video gaming.
+Your child may also be referred to a therapist.
 This type of support may give your child insight into losing weight.
 Therapy that includes the whole family may also be helpful.Ask friends and family members to support your child.
 Time and motivation will keep your child on track.Make sure a healthy lifestyle is promoted at school or other organizations your child is involved with.
 Help your child to feel confident in making healthy choices even when the other children are not.

 Some children who are obese may already have serious conditions due to weight.
 This may include problems with the heart or lungs, diabetes, or bone and joint problems.
 These conditions may require separate treatment.